mil/mustache.io/README.md

 mustache.io - {{ mustache }} logicless templating for Io
 ========================================================
-Like Mustache?
-Like Io?
+Like [Mustache](http://mustache.github.com}?
+Like [Io](http://iolanguage.com)?
 How about Mustache in Io?
-I call it mustache.io, although I also think the name mustachio would have been good.
+I call it `mustache.io`, although I also think the name mustachio would have been good.
 I'm not positive that's a real word though.

-`mustache.io` is a port of Mustache templating to the Io language. mustache.io can be used to render Mustache templates with either Io Objects or Maps.
-See `tests/tests.io` or the supported tags section below for all the ways in which `mustache.io` can be used. `mustache.io` is capable of handling nesting of maps within objects, within maps, and any other combination of objects and maps you would dream of.
-Ofcourse you can just use maps within maps or objects within objects too.
+`mustache.io` is a port of Mustache Templating to the Io Language. mustache.io can be used to render Mustache templates with either Io `Objects` or `Maps`.
+See `tests/tests.io` or the supported tags section below for all the ways in which `mustache.io` can be used. `mustache.io` is capable of handling nesting of maps within objects, within maps, and any other combination of object and map nesting you might be able to dream of.
+Ofcourse, you can use just straight maps within maps or objects within objects too.

 You may load the `mustache.io` file with `doFile("/path/to/mustache.io")` within your Io program.
 Once loaded, the Mustache singleton object is available to you.
 The `Mustache` object may be used as described below in **Usage**.